adamchalmers/blog/content/kubernetes-problems.md

  - Map external traffic into your pod using an [Ingress]
   - Ingress rules map a particular kind of traffic (protocol, URL, etc) to a particular Service
   - Rules are executed by an [IngressController].
 Your cluster admins have probably already set one up
+ - Isolate teams and projects from each other with [Namespaces].

+_Big thanks to [Sana Oshika], [Jesse Li] and [Mingwei Zhang] for really helpful feedback on drafts of this post.
+Follow me on [my twitter] for more_

+## Related reading

 If you're new to containers, I really liked [The Increment's issue all about them][increment-containers].
 I also really like [Ivan Velichko's blog][ivan] for learning about Kubernetes and docker internals.
 Jessie Frazelle's blog is full of really cool container ecosystem bits and pieces, mostly focused on security, but I really liked this piece about [running all her desktop apps in Docker][frazelle].

 I bookmarked this [article on debugging Kubernetes pods][debugging-pods] back in 2018 when I was first working with k8s, it was incredibly helpful and I kept referring back to it.
 I've also started using [k9s], a nice terminal UI for Kubernetes.
 It's much easier than repeatedly typing `kubectl get pods`, copy the pod ID, then `kubectl describe pod <id>`.
 It's awesome.

+## Footnotes

+[^sidecars]: Why is the minimum unit of deployment one _or more_ containers?
+Why isn't there a way to specify just one container?
+Why would you want to deploy two containers in the same pod?
+Well, two reasons.
+Sometimes your container has a main service (e.g. your API server) and you want to run some auxiliary service too (e.g. to monitor it, or gather metrics/traces).
+You could do this by running a second service in the same container, but [that's not recommended][oneservicepercontainer].
+Instead, you can run the second service in its own container, in the same pod as your main service. k8s people call this the [Sidecar pattern].
+The key is that all the containers in a pod _share a network_.
+Each container has their own separate filesystem, mounts, process set, but they share a network.
+So your containers can address each other and send requests very easily, without any of the need for Network Policies or Services or DNS or load balancing we've seen above.
+Ivan Velichko has a [deep dive on this][podvscontainers] if you want to learn more.

 ---